-Canadian artist Rochelle Rubinstein works in a range of media including painting, print, textiles and book art to examine social issues such as domestic violence, old age and mental illness.
-Collaborating with community and professional groups, she employs techniques traditionally associated with female domesticity.
-Rubinstein has been exhibiting widely since the mid 1980s.
-She has completed artist residencies at the Stern College for Women, New York; The Women's Studio Workshop, New York; Áras Éanna Art Centre, Inis Oírr, and IMMA.
+Canadian artist Rochelle Rubinstein works in painting, print, textiles and book art to consider subjects including domestic violence, old age and mental illness.
+She collaborates with community and professional groups and employs techniques traditionally associated with female domesticity.
+Exhibiting widely since the mid 1980s, Rublinstein has completed artist residencies at the Stern College for Women, New York; The Women's Studio Workshop, New York; Áras Éanna Art Centre, Inis Oírr, and IMMA.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.